Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Scene View

-In the scene view, you can place and move objects in the scene.
+In the Scene View, you can place and move objects within the scene.
+You can also freely change the viewpoint and angle.

-A scene is a space in the world where you create content.
+A scene is the space in which you create content.

 Image21